 In a darkened room in Ashburn, Virginia, rows of scientists sit at computer screens displaying vivid 3-D shapes.
 With a click of a mouse, they spin each shape to examine it from all sides.
-The scientists are working inside a concrete building at the Howard Hughes Medical Institute’s Janelia Research Campus, just off a street called Helix Drive.
+The scientists are working inside a concrete building at the Howard Hughes Medical Institute’s Janelia Research Campusexternal link, opens in a new tab, just off a street called Helix Drive.
 But their minds are somewhere else entirely – inside the brain of a fly.

 Each shape on the scientists’ screens represents part of a fruit fly neuron.
 These researchers and others at Janelia are tackling a goal that once seemed out of reach: outlining each of the fly brain’s roughly 100,000 neurons and pinpointing the millions of places they connect.
 Such a wiring diagram, or connectome, reveals the complete circuitry of different brain areas and how they’re linked.
 The work could help unlock networks involved in memory formation, for example, or neural pathways that underlie movements.

-Gerry Rubin, vice president of HHMI and executive director of Janelia, has championed this project for more than a decade.
+Gerry Rubinexternal link, opens in a new tab, vice president of HHMI and executive director of Janelia, has championed this project for more than a decade.
 It’s a necessary step in understanding how the brain works, he says.
 When the project began, Rubin estimated that with available methods, tracing the connections between every fly neuron by hand would take 250 people working for two decades – what he refers to as “a 5,000 person-year problem.”

 Now, a stream of advances in imaging technology and deep-learning algorithms have yanked the dream of a fly connectome out of the clouds and into the realm of probability.
 High-powered customized microscopes, a team of dedicated neural proofreaders and data analysts, and a partnership with Google have sped up the process by orders of magnitude.